Customer small business financing solutions delivered through a single, online application.

 Mid Oregon Credit Union has branches throughout Oregon in cities like Bend, Le Pine, Madras, and Prineville.
 It offers term loans, lines of credit, and real estate loans, as well as ACH services and business insurance, to business owners in the state.

-The Oregon Business Development Fund (OBDF) focuses on gap financing for land, buildings, equipment, machinery, and permanent working capital.
-The money is available to Oregon business owners who create or retain jobs in industries like manufacturing, processing or distribution.
+The Oregon Business Development Fund (OBDF) focuses on gap financing for land, buildings, equipment, machinery, and permanent working capital for businesses that create or retain jobs in manufacturing, processing, or distribution.

 Mercy Corps Northwest provides loans to traditionally underserved small businesses along with training and mentorship.